sunanda25/Election_Analysis/README.md

 - The winner of the election was:
   - Candidate Diana DeGette, who received "73.8%" of the vote and "272,892" number of votes.

-## Challenge Overview
+## Overview of Election Audit
+A Colorado Board of Elections employee, Tom wants to audit the recent local congressional election using Python.
+The audit should include the below findings:
+- Total number of votes cast
+- Total number of votes and percentage of votes for each candidate
+- Winner of the election based on popular vote
+Using Visual Studio Code editor, the above findings are calculated, and the results are shown in the summary above.
+After looking at the results Tom wants to find the below:
+- Number of votes and percentage of votes for each county
+- The county with the largest turnout

 ## Election Audit Results
-1. Total votes cast in the congressional election were calculated by reading the election_results.csv file.
+1. Total votes cast in the congressional election are calculated by counting the number of rows in the CSV file.
 ~~~
 # Read the csv and convert it into a list of dictionaries
 with open(file_to_load) as election_data: